-Dr Yi’En Cheng researches on global education, transnational mobilities, and youth citizenship as they intersect with discourses around global cities and urban life.
-He is particularly interested in the formation of subjectivities vis-a-vis state and cultural regimes of class and gender.
+Dr Yi’En Cheng researches on global education, transnational mobilities, and youth citizenship in Asian cities.
+He is particularly interested in subject formations and cultural regimes of class and gender.
 His past and ongoing projects include transnational marriage and familyhood, student migration and time-spaces, as well as neoliberalising higher education and youth citizenship.
 These works have been published in highly-regarded journals in the field of human geography, including Annals of the Association of American Geographers, Antipode, Environment & Planning A, Gender, Place & Culture, Global Networks, and Social & Cultural Geography.
 Methodologically, he is especially keen on the use of qualitative, ethnographic methods as a reflexive tool for interpreting social life.

-Dr Cheng completed a DPhil at the School of Geography and the Environment, University of Oxford, as a recipient of the Oxford Clarendon Fund and St Peter’s Diggle Scholarship.
+Dr Cheng completed a PhD at the School of Geography and the Environment, University of Oxford, as a recipient of the Oxford Clarendon Fund and St Peter’s Diggle Scholarship.
 He received a Bachelor of Social Sciences (Honours, 1st class) with a major in Geography and minor in Gender Studies in 2010, and a Master of Social Sciences in 2012, from the National University of Singapore.
-He is also an Associate (Jun 2016-Jul 2019) of the Asian Migration cluster, Asia Research Institute.
+He is also an Associate at the Asian Migration cluster, Asia Research Institute.

 Dr Cheng’s present research examines educational change, citizenship, and youth urbanisms in Asian cities.
-This unfolds through ongoing projects on (i) liberal arts experiments in Asia and youth citizenship, (ii) young people’s temporary work across Asian cities, and (iii) studentification and off-campus housing in Singapore.
+This unfolds through ongoing projects on (i) liberal arts experiments in Asia and youth citizenship, (ii) young people’s temporary work across Asian cities.

 ● Youth urbanisms and im/mobilities